Fiber Protein Apps for Health

 How accurate are user generated entries compared with curated labels?

-User generated entries can be fast but inconsistent they often lack complete micronutrient data.
-Curated or manufacturer verified labels provide higher confidence for protein, fiber, vitamins, and minerals.
+User-generated entries can be fast but inconsistent they often lack complete micronutrient data.
+Curated or manufacturer-verified labels provide higher confidence for protein, fiber, vitamins, and minerals.
 Use checked or verified filters when available to avoid miscounts.

 Can I trust AI meal photo scanners for counting nutrients?